 B. Overview of the implementation of Action Lines

-Enormous progress has been made since the two Summits towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
+Progress has been made since the two phases of WSIS towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
 The number and diversity of people around the world empowered by ICTs increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
-Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions.
+[Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions].]

-ISOC, Civil Society: Enormous progress has been made since the two Summits towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
-The number and diversity of people around the world empowered by ICTs increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
-Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions.
+ISOC, Civil Society: Progress has been made since the two phases of WSIS towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
+The number and diversity of people around the world empowered by ICTs increased dramatically, accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
+[Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions].]

 ISOC, Civil Society: The below new section seems to introduce information that does not reflect the discussions that occurred at the December meeting.
 Suggest leaving it aside for now and discussing further, as needed, during the next physical meeting.

 Canada, Government: Progress has been made since the two phases of WSIS towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
 The number and diversity of people around the world empowered by ICTs increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
-[Further media has become increasingly accessible and interactive,posing new access barriers while allowing for some solutions].]
+[Further media has become increasingly accessible and interactive.]

-Brazil, Government:
+Brazil, Government: Considerable progress has been made since the two phases of WSIS towards building the people-centered, inclusive, development-oriented Information Society called for in the WSIS Declaration of Principles.
+ICTs, including broadband and Internet services, have proved to be critical tools for social improvements, economic growth and the promotion of sustainable development, as well as the exercise of human rights.
+Nevertheless, the benefits of the information technology revolution can be considered still unevenly distributed between developed and developing countries and also within societies.
+We are fully committed to transforming this digital divide into a digital opportunity for all, while taking into account the ethical dimensions of the Information Society.

 UK, Government: Substantial progress has been made since the two phases of WSIS towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
 The number and diversity of people around the world empowered by ICTs increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
-[Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions].

 Uruguay, Government: Progress has been made since the two phases of WSIS.
 The number and diversity of people around the world empowered by ICTs increased noticeably, contributing to social and economic growth, sustainable development, accountability and transparency, promotion of freedom of expression, creation of new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.